 SKINNER: And tell me, the concerns about this group that the American government has historically had are what?
 I mean ties to you know, you name it, all the bad players: Hamas, Al-Qaeda, Ayman al-Zawahiri came from them?

 EMERSON: Muslim Brotherhood is the parent and the mother of all Sunni extremist groups.
 Hamas came from them, Islamic Jihad, al Qaeda, al Nahda.
 Every single radical Islamic group came from the Muslim Brotherhood.
 It is a totalitarian organization, it is mistakenly characterized as a nonviolent organization.
 But in fact it generates, it nurtures all of the extremist groups.
 It is responsible for the killing of Anwar Sadat, and it breeds violence through the teachings of jihad that it disseminates through its publications, and through the subgroups that it creates around the world.
-It has organizations in
+It has organizations in Europe and the United States that operate under different names, but they're all committed to jihad.

 SKINNER: So why would somebody, even if he's an elected official in Egypt, why would somebody affiliated with that group with that kind of history ever be welcomed at say the U.S. Ambassador's residence?